Eye of the Needle (novel): Plot summary

-In 1940, Henry Faber, a German spy nicknamed 'die Nadel' ('The Needle') due to his trademark weapon being a stiletto, is working at a London railway depot, collecting information on troop movements.
+In 1940, Henry Faber, a German spy nicknamed 'die Nadel' ('The Needle') due to his trademark weapon being a stiletto, is working at a London railway depot, collecting information on Allied troop movements.
 Faber is halfway through radioing this information to Berlin when his widowed landlady stumbles into his room hoping for intimacy.
 Faber fears that Mrs. Garden will eventually realise that he was using a transmitter and that he is a spy, so he kills her with his stiletto, then resumes his transmission.

 David, a trainee RAF pilot, and his bride Lucy are on their honeymoon when they're involved in a car crash.
 David loses the use of both his legs.
-Unable to fly during the Battle of Britain, David grows embittered and he and Lucy retire to the isolated Storm Island (fictitious) off the east coast of Scotland.
+Unable to fly during the Battle of Britain, David grows embittered and he and Lucy retire to the isolated (fictitious) Storm Island off the east coast of Scotland.
+Lucy later gives birth to their son Jonathan ('Joe'), conceived just before the wedding, but their subsequent relationship remains celibate.

-Meanwhile, British Intelligence has executed or recruited all German spies except Faber.
-A widowed history professor, Godliman, and an ex-policeman, Bloggs, are employed by MI5 to catch him.
+Four years later, MI5 has executed or recruited all German spies in Britain except Faber.
+A history professor formerly acquainted with Faber, Godliman, and a widowed ex-policeman, Bloggs, are employed by MI5 to catch him.
 They start with the interrupted broadcast and his codename Die Nadel.
 They connect the landlady's murder to Faber by him having used his 'needle' during the transmission.
 They then interview Faber's fellow tenants from 1940.
 One identifies Faber from a photo of him as a young army officer.